 UofL Health is here for all of your breast health needs.
 We have comprehensive services, such as 3D mammography options, breast ultrasounds and stereotactic biopsies.
-Mammography and other breast services are offered in five convenient locations across Jefferson County, Shepherdsville and Shelbyville.
+Mammography and other breast services are offered in seven convenient locations across Jefferson County, Shepherdsville and Shelbyville.

 If you would like to schedule your breast cancer screening, please call 502-681-1405.